matthewjmiller/homestead-notes/README.md

-My public notes and resources on homesteading stuff.
+My public notes and resources on homesteading stuff, permaculture, etc.